kenjox/grand-hotel-site/README.md

-# grand-hotel-site
+# Grand Hotel
-Converting a figma design to html and css
+Converting a figma design to html and css.
+Maily for learning purpose